mk-fg/blog/content/pages/id.rst

 This is a static blog built from rst_ files by Pelican_, sources for everything here can be found in the `mk-fg/blog github repo`_.

-Most code links from here go to `github.com/mk-fg`_, but if that doesn't work for some reason (e.g. geopolitical bans), same repos are can also be found on `self-hosted cgit`_ and `codeberg.org/mk-fg`_.
+Most code links from here go to `github.com/mk-fg`_, but if that doesn't work for some reason (e.g. geopolitical bans), same repos can also be found on `self-hosted cgit`_ and `codeberg.org/mk-fg`_.

 .. _rst: https://docutils.sourceforge.net/rst.html